Emergency:

 This blog provides a practical, Indian-focused diet chart for diabetic patients, along with general tips for healthy living with diabetes; it is meant for education only and does not replace personalised medical advice.

-A person is diagnosed as diabetic when their body cannot use insulin properly or produce enough of it.
-This causes high blood sugar levels.
+A person is diagnosed with diabetes when their body cannot use insulin properly or produce enough of it - leading to sustained high blood sugar.
+Food is the single biggest influence on daily blood sugar levels, which is why diet is a first-line treatment alongside medication.

-• Reduce the risk of complications such as heart, kidney, eye, and nerve problems over time.
+• Lower the risk of long-term complications (heart, kidney, eye, and nerve damage)

-• Support better response to prescribed treatment; any change in medication dose should always be guided by a doctor.
+• Support better response to medications (any medication changes must be guided by a doctor)

 Understanding Glycemic Index (GI)